Portsmouth, Norfolk, Suffolk, Franklin, Southampton and Isle of Wright assistance programs.

 Basilica of Saint Mary of the Immaculate Conception Church Pantry - (757)622-4487

-For families that live in Norfolk, they can locate several food pantries and/or soup kitchens that focus just on their area.
+For families that live in Norfolk and the region, they can locate several free food pantries and/or soup kitchens that focus just on their area.
 Based on donation levels and other factors, applicants can be provided with groceries, baby formula, and fresh fruits.
 Other basic needs can be met by them too, such as holiday toys or clothing for work.
-Find Norfolk City food pantries.
+Find Norfolk City free food pantries.

 Western Tidewater Free Clinic - Coordinates non-emergency health care for the poor, uninsured, and those who can't otherwise pay their medical bills.
 They only support Western Tidewater.
 2019 Meade Parkway, Suffolk, Virginia 23434, call (757)923-1060.

 Bon Secours Hampton Roads Health System covers Hampton Roads.
 The non-profit clinic provides general medical care to uninsured adults and children over the age of 12.
 Get treatment for headaches, ear aches, and pink eye, infections, chronic conditions such as hypertension and diabetes.
 (757)889-2273

 Hampton Roads Community Health Center has a few locations.
 They offer comprehensive medical care on a sliding fee scale.
 Examples of services are flu and pneumonia vaccines, prescriptions for medicine, diabetes and blood pressure checks, pediatric services, hypertension, X-Rays and other care.
 There may also be free cancer screenings and help in applying for insurance.

 - 3415 Granby Street in Norfolk.
 Call (757)533-9108.

 - 664 Lincoln Street, Portsmouth, Virginia 23704, (757)393-6363.